 Unlike other fruit or veg, pumpkins need to be stored in a warm place – 10ºC to 16ºC (50-60ºF).
 Most varieties will store for up to six months in a well ventilated place.

 There are several varieties of pumpkins, squashes and gourds available, from tiny ones of just 8cm across when fully grown, that can be stuffed and baked with edible skins, to the huge Atlantic Giant which can grow up to 600kg.
-The Organic Gardening Catalogue from the UK has a lovely selection with evocative names such as Turks Turban, Lady Godiva, Trombolino, Cinderella and Blue Ballet, to name but a few.
+The Organic Gardening Catalogue from the UK has a lovely choice with evocative names such as Turks Turban, Lady Godiva, Trombolino, Cinderella and Blue Ballet, to name but a few.

 Wait until the pumpkin is fully ripe.